gmc-code/PC-microbit-micropython/docs/lessons/For_loops_2.rst

 | ``test_num % num`` returns the remainder from division.
 | ``if test_num % num == 0`` checks whether the remainder is zero or not.

-| The code below scrolls the prime factors of 15.
+| The code below scrolls the prime factors of 15, by only scrolling the divisor when the remainder is 0.

 .. code-block:: python